 The results of Table 1 show strong support for the idea that growth and business cycles are not independent phenomena.
+Persistence, a measure of long-term effects of business cycles is positively correlated to growth.
 To be able to explain the estimates of Table 1 one needs a theory where growth and fluctuations are jointly determined.